 From there, just before break, Greg Berry (Impact Hub Boulder) discussed rapid prototyping, and underscored the need to get involved.
 “It takes new perspectives to unstick the problems,” he said.
 “Diversity is not just about social justice, it’s an innovative advantage.”

 After intermission, John Tayer (Boulder Chamber) took the stage.
 “Be involved in the decisions we’re making in our community,” he said.
 “You can join a board, you can volunteer…why does it matter?
 Because the very future of innovation and entrepreneurship is at stake.”
-John went on to describe the format and impact of the
+John went on to describe the format and impact of the Leadership Fellows program, a joint effort of the Boulder Chamber and the Community Foundation.

 The next contestant, Community Cycles, described its innovation solution to creating an “upward cycle” – and a fresh start – for people getting out of jail, who strive to successfully re-enter into community life.
 “People on the edge of despair are given concrete hope,” said Jennifer Marie Shriver. “‘Two wheels, three days, 100 lives’ translates to 20% of people getting out of jail benefiting from this transformative program.”